davwright/Richard-Wright-of-Mousehole/README.md

 ## 28th Methodist Conference 7 August 1771, Bristol
 *At the conference it was proposed that some preachers should go over to the American Continent* [page 46, Asbury Journal]
-*I returned to Bristol in the latter end of August, where Richard Wright was waiting for me" [page 47, Journal]
+"I returned to Bristol in the latter end of August, where Richard Wright was waiting for me" [page 47, Journal]
 * Mr. Wesley published his "Thoughts on Public Affairs"
 * Mr. Shirley and his friends came to project against the propositions.
 * Mr. Jospeh Benson admitted on trial